Vegan on a Budget: Tips for Creating Delicious and Affordable Vegan Meals

 Here are some tips to help you follow a vegan diet and eat your greens in a way that leaves some green in your wallet as well.

-I met Ellen Jaffe Jones, aka The Veg Coach, at the NYC Vegetarian Food Festival last year.
-Ellen is the author of Eat Vegan on $4 a Day, and she is very well-known for helping budget conscious vegans create healthy AND delicious meals.
-I’m so grateful that Ellen has been kind enough to share some of her “vegan on a budget” tips with the Yummy Plants community!
+I met Ellen Jaffe Jones, author of Eat Vegan on $4 a Day, and well-known for helping budget conscious vegans create healthy AND delicious meals.
+I’m so grateful that Ellen has been kind enough to share some of her “vegan on a budget” tips with us.

 “You can get the greatest amount of protein from beans, nuts and seeds.
 But protein is also available in grains like quinoa.
 There is so much protein in quinoa that it is extracted and put into powdered protein supplements that some athletes use.
 Of course, it is much cheaper to eat the source of the protein, rather than a supplement or powder.
 Anytime you buy food in a container or package, it will cost more.